accordproject/techdocs/website/versioned_docs/version-0.8.0/ergo-cli.md

 Response.
 VolumeDiscountResponse{discountRate: 2.8} : VolumeDiscountResponse
 ```

-You can also invoke the contract without explicitely naming the clause by simply sending a request.
+You can also invoke the contract without explicitely naming the clause by  sending a request.
 The Ergo engine dispatches that request to the first clause which can handle it:
 ```ergo
 ergo$ send VolumeDiscountRequest{ netAnnualChargeVolume : 0.1 }
 Response.
 VolumeDiscountResponse{discountRate: 3.0} : VolumeDiscountResponse